 Great Herring Pond- Likely the thickest and least hazardous, but had the least

 amount of recovery from snow.
 Probably a good bet!

 Mashpee-Wakeby lake- Still unsailed territory, but has reasonable thickness

-launch to consider further investigation.
-Last checked, had known open areas
+at launch to consider further investigation.
+Last checked, had known open areas to the north.